 CTDOT is upgrading onboard restrooms to meet current Americans with Disabilities Act accessibility standards.
 During this fleet modification program, restrooms will be available on CTrail trains, but are not fully accessible to all persons with mobility devices.
 This work will continue through early 2019.
 Until that time, we encourage customers to use accessible restroom facilities located at each station before traveling.
 Note: Amtrak trains have accessible on board restrooms.

-Collapsible and folding bicycles are permitted on any CTrail Hartford Line train.
+Customers may bring their bicycles on board any CTrail Hartford Line train.
 Bicycles must be stored in accordance with crew member directions to ensure the safety of customers and train crews.
-Collapsible and folding bicycles must be folded before boarding the train.
-Bicycles may only be stored in luggage storage areas at the end of the car or under a seat.
+Collapsible and folding bicycles must be folded before boarding the train, and they may be stored in luggage storage areas at the end of the car or under a seat.
 Bicycles may not be stored in overhead racks.

 Bicycle lockers are available at Hartford Union Station (in the Spruce Street Parking Lot, on the west side of the station) and New Haven Union Station.

 Bicycles are not allowed on Amtrak Hartford Line trains at this time.
 For information on Amtrak’s bicycle policy visit Amtrak.